11-Step Product Launch Checklist

 - Set realistic goals to ensure that you don’t set your team up for failure.

-- Success metrics should reveal how well launch campaigns are working and offer learnings for future campaigns and customer-facing practices.
+- Success metrics should reveal how well launch campaigns work and offer learnings for future campaigns and customer-facing practices.

 Naturally, product launch checklists will start varying from this point on.
 Purchases will matter to the sales team, while clicks and impressions will matter to marketing.

-Key Takeaway – Ensure your success metrics have been studied and approved by all stakeholders, so everyone knows what success will be based on their team functions.
+Key Takeaway – Ensure all stakeholders have studied and approved your success metrics, so everyone knows what success will be based on their team functions.

 Step 4 – Test Everything You Can

-- Every feature you intend your customers to use must be sufficiently tested on real browsers, devices, and operating systems.
+- Every feature customers intend to use must be sufficiently tested on real browsers, devices, and operating systems.

 - Do not trust tests on emulators and simulators because they cannot entirely replicate real user conditions.